zack466/ZPCalc/README.md

  - `random` - returns a random integer between 0 (inclusive) and the top stack element (exclusive)
  - `rand` - returns a random float between 0 and 1
  - `isqrt` - returns the integer square root (rounded down) of the top stack element (which must be an integer)
+ - `fib` - returns the nth fibonacci number, where n is the top stack element
+ - `fact` - returns the factorial of the top stack element
+ - `prime` - returns the nth prime number, where n is the top stack element
+ - `primep` - returns 1 if the top stack element is prime, otherwise 0
+ - `totient` - returns phi of the top stack element (also known as the totient function)
+ - `choose` - returns n choose k, where n and k are on top of the stack (also known as the binomial coefficient)
+ - `permute` - returns n permute k, where n and k are on top of the stack

 ### Irrational Operations
  - `pow`  - returns a^b, where a and b are the top two stack elements.
 Tries to preserve exactness